Varshinie13/SQL-Project_-AI_Job_Market_Trends---2022--2026/README.md

 Raw Data: Imported a dataset containing global AI job roles, salaries, and company types.

-Cleaning: Used MySQL to handle missing values, standardize job titles (e.g., merging "AI Dev" into "AI Engineer"), and filter data for specific regions like Ireland and Germany.

-Key Queries: Included in the scripts/ folder are queries for calculating average salaries by skill and year-over-year job growth.

-2. Load & Visualize (Tableau):

-To move the data from the database to the dashboard, I followed these steps:

-Extraction: Exported the cleaned SQL results as a Master CSV (AI_Job_Market_Trends.csv) to maintain data integrity.

-Data Connection: Loaded the CSV into Tableau Public as a live text file connection.

-Calculated Fields & Bins: * Created Salary Bins ($20k intervals) to analyze pay distribution.

-Developed a Metric Switcher using Parameters to toggle between "Average Salary" and "Job Count."

-Implemented a Skill Filter with an "All" option for deep-dive analysis.

-📈 Interactive Dashboard:

-👉 Click Here to View the Live Interactive Dashboard

-1. Extract & Transform (SQL):

-Raw Data: Imported a dataset containing global AI job roles, salaries, and company types.

-Cleaning: Used MySQL to handle missing values, standardize job titles (e.g., merging "AI Dev" into "AI Engineer"), and filter data for specific regions like Ireland and Germany.
+Cleaning: Used MySQL to handle missing values, standardize job titles (e.g., find out "Big Tech", "Freelance","Tech Hub"), and filter data for specific regions like Ireland and Germany.

-Key Queries: Included in the scripts/ folder are queries for calculating average salaries by skill and year-over-year job growth.
+Key Queries: Used queries for calculating average salaries by skill and year-over-year job growth.

 2. Load & Visualize (Tableau):